trifle/twitterresearch/README.md

 A starter kit with code for data collection, preparation, and analysis of digital trace data collected on Twitter.

 # !
 HEADS-UP !
+*2021-01-27*
+Twitter today announced a much-welcome change in their API licensing.
+Researchers can now apply for privileged access via the developer dashboard, and receive many of the previously paid features for free, as long as the research is non-commercial.
+Access requires a project applicaiton.
+Find out more in this [blog post](https://blog.twitter.com/developer/en_us/topics/tips/2021/enabling-the-future-of-academic-research-with-the-twitter-api.html).

+(The following warning no longer applies, but you should still investigate the use of the V2 API which this library has not yet been adapted to.)
-# Twitter has announced changes to its API that will likely severely limit free access to data: [Coverage](https://www.theverge.com/2018/4/6/17206524/twitter-tweetbot-twitterrific-apps-features-api-changes).
+Twitter has announced changes to its API that will likely severely limit free access to data: [Coverage](https://www.theverge.com/2018/4/6/17206524/twitter-tweetbot-twitterrific-apps-features-api-changes).
 If you intend to work with moderate to large datasets in the future, do your research on the paid options now.

 **This kit complements a full-length tutorial which can be found on [SSRN](http://ssrn.com/abstract=2710146)**